LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Reporting

 #### Report Builder
 Metrics from the FCR, CSAT, and NPS questions in surveys are captured in LiveEngage and exposed via the Report Builder application.
-You'll find this information in the survey dashboards for messaging and live chat.
+You'll find this information in the survey dashboard for messaging.

 #### Bot Analytics
 In the Bot Analytics application, you'll see survey bots reported in the same way as custom bots.
 There is no difference between the two.